LandrixSoftware/XRechnung-for-Delphi/README.md

 Landrix Software to any other party.
 A commercial licence lasts into perpetuity, and entitles you to all future updates, free of charge.

-A commercial licence is sold per developer developing applications that use XRechnung-for-Delphi.
+A commercial licence is sold per company developing applications that use XRechnung-for-Delphi.
-The cost is 200,00 EUR plus VAT per developer.
+The cost is 200,00 EUR plus VAT per company.

 Please send an e-mail to info@landrix.de to request an invoice which will contain the bank details.